dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/README.md

 Wind speed data was obtained from the Copernicus Climate Data Store: https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form.

-Used were 'U-component of wind' and 'V-component of wind' at pressure levels 1000, 925, 850 and 775 hPa (seperately) with an hourly interval for a 10 year duration and between 3-18.75 longitude, 40-55.75 latitude.
+Used were 'U-component of wind' and 'V-component of wind' at pressure level 1000 hPa with an hourly interval for a 42 year duration between 1979-2021, between 3-18.75 longitude, 40-55.75 latitude.

 `data_loader.py` requires the data to be in the .npy format, rather than .grib.
 This can be achieved with the file `grib_to_numpy.py`.

-`preprocessing.py` standardises the data and saves it as era5_standardised.npy into the specified data root.
+`preprocessing.py` standardises the data and saves it as `era5_standardised.npy` into the specified data root.

 ## Results